-Prior to joining San Jose State for the 2013 campaign, Thompson served six years as a key defensive assistant coach at the University of California under Head Coach Jeff Tedford.
+Thompson joined Mason's Vanderbilt staff after working the 2013 season with San Jose State and six years as a key defensive assistant coach at the University of California under Head Coach Jeff Tedford.

 At San Jose State, Thompson's responsibilities included mentoring Spartan linebackers.
 One of his top players was linebacker Keith Smith, who became just the second San Jose State player to become a four-year All-Mountain West recipient.
 As a senior captain under Thompson, Smith earned First Team All-MVC honors after leading the NCAA with 159 total tackles.
 His performances included back-to-back, 20-tackle efforts against Minnesota and Utah State.